splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

 6. Deploy the Collector to the non-production environment using the updated configuration file
 ===================================================================================================

-Once the necessary updates and translation with the configuration file are complete, restart the Collector on the non-production environment using the updated file.
+Complete the necessary updates and translation of the configuration file, and restart the Collector on the non-production environment using the updated file.

 .. _restart-the-collector: